imcharliesparks/GoodGame.GG/README.md

 - [ ] Fix the button getting highlighted after adding to list from the bottom drawer
 - [ ] Replace all icons with Hero Icons instead of icons kit
 - [ ] Add badge to add to list buttons (see checkmark example in material docs)
+- [ ] Rethink the hover on the collection page

 ### Still To Do for M-ist MVP